-In the 21st century transportation has improved to the point that anybody can get to anywhere in the world in a matter of days.
-It takes only a few minutes to cross a town and only hours to fly from city to city.
-But for autistic people accessible transportation is still extremely lacking, and for many traveling can be difficult or nearly impossible.
+For us, transportation has improved to the point that anybody can get to anywhere in the world in a matter of days.
+It takes only a few minutes to cross a town and a few short hours to fly from city to city.
+But for autistic people, accessible transportation is still lacking, and for many, traveling can be difficult or nearly impossible.

 Buses and Trains